Coaching Across Racial Microaggressions: Open To All

-Note: a BIPOC-only version of this course is also being offered earlier on the same days from 9-11a PST.
+Note: a BIPOC-only version of this course is also being offered on Fridays in February, 2022 from 4-6pm PT.
 Learn more here.

 We’ve heard this principle before, but those five words are hard to put into practice, especially when dealing with microaggressions.* We often either don’t know why what we said or did is being called a microaggression, or we’re desperately resisting any possible inference that might lead to someone judging our behavior as racist.
 So how and where can we learn more?